mxagar/statistics_with_python_coursera/01_Visualization/Statistics_Python_1_Visuaization.md

 - Each observation of a sample is independent from all the others
 - The values that we are observing arise from some common (same?) distribution

+Important note on nomenclature: **a sample is a subset in the population which is composed by units**.
+That differs from the Machine Learning speak.

 Having i.i.d. datasets allows us to make some assumptions and use some statistical tools.
 However, data is not always like that; examples in test scores: